monopolyboymeaze/socl/README.md

 > All licensors‘s copyrights, designs, and patents as far as relevant to products and/or its components under OCL are **community open** ... [sic] [emphasis added]

 The term **community open** is undefined and meaningless.
 OCL is essentially saying that you can download a copy of the source designs for some aspects of the project.
 There's no need for a license to specify this, as the copyright holder is free to distribute any supplemental material such as technical drawings and source code without granting any rights for reproduction.
-This is no different from an appliance manufacturer making schematics and such available to their customer.
+This is no different from an appliance manufacturer making schematics and such available to their customers.
 Just because you have access to something doesn't mean you have any rights to reproduce it.
 For example, you can legally view just about any patent but it would be illegal to reproduce the subject.

 In summary, this clause doesn't grant any rights or add restrictions or obligations, so it can be removed.